 Biology is one of the most exciting and rapidly developing subjects.

 Practical and investigative skills are an essential element of the A Level and they are developed throughout the course.
 We learn how to design valid investigations, research methods and outcomes, and present and critically analyse data.
-Students work towards the Practical Endorsement, a holistic assessment of students investigative skills which is excellent preparation for the experimental sciences at university.
+Students work towards the Practical Endorsement, a holistic assessment of students’ investigative skills which is excellent preparation for the experimental sciences at university.

 The course is suitable for enthusiastic and hard-working students from a background of either Biology GCSE or a Double Award Science GCSE.
 Due to the broad syllabus, students must be well organised and prepared to commit time for independent study.
 Student suitability will be judged on an individual basis.

-The course is excellent preparation not only for degree courses in Medicine, Dentistry and Veterinary Science, but also for the Biological Sciences, Microbiology, Agriculture, Marine and Freshwater Ecology and many others.
+A Level Biology will be an excellent preparation not only for degree courses in Medicine, Dentistry and Veterinary Science, but also for the Biological Sciences, Microbiology, Agriculture, Marine and Freshwater Ecology and many others.